octue/octue-sdk-python/docs/source/datafile.rst

 ========
 Datafile
 ========

+.. admonition:: Definition

     A single local or cloud file and its metadata.

 Key features
 ============